 This paper studies business cycle dynamics in a framework that is similar to the stochastic neoclassical growth model, but which also incorporates heterogeneous expectations.
 We assume a competitive economy populated by two different types of households, each selecting plans for consumption/savings and labor supply.
 The first group of agents are fully rational: they maximize lifetime utility taking as given prices and the behavior of the other group of households.
 These agents have rational expectations.
-The other group of agents hold restricted perceptions and employ a set of misspecified statistical models through which they form their expectations.
-With a statistical model in hand, the group of agents who are boundedly rational must decide on a household plan by satisfying a set of optimality conditions.
+The other group of agents are boundedly rational: they hold restricted perceptions and employ a set of misspecified statistical models through which they form their expectations.
+With a statistical model in hand, the boundedly rational agents must decide on a household plan by satisfying a set of optimality conditions, which we discuss in detail below.
 A restricted perceptions equilibrium is a stochastic process whereby rational agents behave fully rationally and agents with restricted perceptions satisfy a least squares orthogonality condition that preserves many of the cross-equation restrictions that are a salient feature of rational expectations models, see (Sargent, 2008).
 The results of this paper demonstrate that a heterogeneous expectations business cycle model is capable of increasing the internal propagation of real business cycle models.

-^{}We are grateful to George Evans, Mordecai Kurz, and participants at the SITE Workshop on Diverse Beliefs for comments.
+^{}We are grateful to George Evans, Mordecai Kurz, two anonymous referees, and participants at the SITE Workshop on Diverse Beliefs for comments.

 Equilibrium business cycle models feature intertemporal decision making by households as the primary means of generating empirically plausible output dynamics.
-It is well known however that these models have weak internal propogation mechanisms.
-In response to technology shocks, households optimally adjust their holdings of capital and labor, but the aggregate time series properties closely resemble the process for technology; that is, there is little additional impulse implied by the intertemporal decisions of households.
+It is well known however that these models have weak internal propagation mechanisms: in response to technology shocks, households optimally adjust their holdings of capital and labor, but the aggregate time series properties closely resemble the process for technology; that is, there is little additional impulse implied by the intertemporal decisions of households.
 For example, (Cogley and Nason, 1995) illustrate that in response to transitory technology shocks, the time series data for output exhibit a hump-shaped response, with output continuing to increase following the shock.
 Standard RBC models do not exhibit similar impulse responses.